AnjaliGama3/PokemonAPI/README.md

 4. `GET` `/api/type/:type/heaviest`

-  Return an object with the name and weight of the heaviest Pokemon of a given type.
+  Returns an object with the name and weight of the heaviest Pokemon of a given type.

   The weight of a Pokemon can be found under the attribute `weight` (Note: there are no ties, so they are not an issue)

-  If the given type does not exist, return an empty object.
+  If the given type does not exist, returns an empty object.

   ----